HomeCredit CardsAmexBlue Cash Preferred® Card from American Express review (2023)

 6% US supermarket cash back (terms apply)

-6% cash back is a fantastic saving to make on all US supermarket spending (on up to $6,000 of spending per year), and when you consider that most supermarkets sell gift cards for a variety of eateries, clothes stores, home improvement stores, phone/cable service providers, and department stores (all of which will qualify for the 6% cash back), it quickly becomes apparent that the card_name is a card that earns 6% cash back on much more than your weekly grocery bill.
+6% cash back is a fantastic saving to make on US supermarket spending (on up to $6,000 of spending per year), and when you consider that most supermarkets sell a lot more than just groceries (all of which will qualify for the 6% cash back), it quickly becomes apparent that the card_name is a card that earns 6% cash back on much more than just your weekly grocery bill.

 6% cash back on U.S. streaming services (terms apply)